futurepaul/hypernote-os/THE_REAL_HYPERNOTE_OS_VISION.md

   2. Update `queryRuntime` to stop injecting fallback data; it simply returns what Hypersauce produced (events, tuples, maps).
   3. Rewrite bundled apps (App Store, etc.) so queries compute `display_label`, `avatar_url`, etc., and markdown references tuple indices (`{{ app.0.meta.name }}`, `{{ app.1.picture }}`) or pipe-produced fields (`{{ app.profile.display_label }}` when the query writes that).
   4. Adjust tests to assert that compile/decompile + render works with tuple access, and add regression coverage for rejecting html while ensuring tuple interpolation passes through untouched.
+- Renderer friction log (keep pruning this list as we land fixes):
+  - Hypersauce emits `Map` instances and unparsed events; we currently normalise them in `queryRuntime`.
+A JSON-ready mode would collapse this extra pass.
+  - Asset URLs do not advertise display metadata, so the renderer parses query strings such as `?w=48`.
+Hypersauce (or the pipe helpers) could surface `asset.width`/`asset.height` so the view never guesses.
+  - Markdown mixed `$profile.picture` and `{{ app.1.picture }}` forms.
+We standardised on moustache expressions and flag bare `$` usage, but the `||` fallback syntax still needs first-class support (today the renderer only evaluates the first truthy operand).
+Aim to revive this once Hypersauce exposes richer tuple helpers.
+  - `resolveDollar` proved the value of shared interpolation utilities.
+Future nodes (`element`, `action`, etc.) should use similar helpers so components stay declarative rather than hand-parsing scope each time.
 - Acceptance: deleting `AppView.tsx` should essentially break rendering; adding back the minimal renderer restores everything without re-implementing special cases.

 ### Phase 3 — Actions (write to Nostr)